Therise422/menu-tutorial/README.md

 you can add a title of your choice but for my main menu i will use the name shoadow hunter.

-To make a button  you go to the hierarhy panel. after getting to the panel you go to UI and selet button.
+To make a button  you go to the hierarchy panel. after getting to the panel you go to UI and select button.

  You then make a script  and add it to main menu on the hierarchy key. after you go the visual basic.